juju/docs/src/en/charms-constraints.md

 juju set-constraints mariadb cores=2
 ```

+An application's default cannot be set until the application has been deployed.

 !!!
 Note:
     Both the `get-constraints` and `set-constraints` commands work with
     application custom names.
 See [Deploying applications][charms-deploying]